rofrba/openshift-monitoring/Prometheus/README.md

 ## Prometheus

-### This is an example to install Prometheus for monitoring another endpoint different to an Openshift-Monitoring project.
+### This is an example to install Prometheus to monitor another different endpoint from the Openshift-Monitoring project.

 * Create a new project into OCP